jonathan-beebe/jonathan-beebe.com/content/posts/refactor-your-communication.md

 Being intentional about your patterns of communication is essential.
 Your leaders, stakeholders, and peers will all have more awareness of what you are doing and why.
 With a shared why, you can foster buy-in and align your problem with theirs.
 This opens up doors to collaboration and allows everyone to succeed.

-If you’ve gotten this far and are not yet a subscriber to Software ↔️ Author, maybe you should be!

 ***

 # 7 Other Things